manan883/ArrayBagProject/README.txt

 Javadoc's Start Page:
 CS%202400%20-%20Project%201/doc/allclasses-index.html
-this is the path to the index start page from the project folder*
+this is the path to the Javadoc's index start page from the project folder*